Skip To Main Content

 Facilities

 CV has excellent, modern facilities for learning.
-The district boasts specially-designed classrooms that feature digital science and music equipment, 3D printing, three television studios, three 500+ seat auditoriums, synthetic turf fields (including the stadium), all-weather track - which was resurfaced in the summer of 2022, a state-of-the-art fitness center, and a 2,000-seat gymnasium.
+The district boasts classrooms that feature digital science and music equipment, 3D printing, three television studios, three 500+ seat auditoriums, synthetic turf fields (including the stadium), all-weather track, a state-of-the-art fitness center, and a 2,000-seat gymnasium.
 The most recent highlight was the renovation of the old middle school which now houses Smoketown Elementary, the District Offices, and the Conestoga Valley Virtual Academy elementary learning center.
+Leola Elementary is also in the midst of renovations followed by renovations to Fritz Elementary.

 Student Safety

-Conestoga Valley takes a proactive approach to keep students in a safe learning environment.
-Emergency plans are in place at each school.
+CV takes a proactive approach to keep students in a safe learning environment.
 CV has a Director of Safety and Security in addition to two School Resource Officers (SROs) who are full-time officers with the East Lampeter Township Police Department.
 Buildings are designed to route all visitors through secure entrances, and the district’s Safety Task Force meets regularly to review plans and make further recommendations, including recent installations of cameras and barriers.

 CV Virtual Academy (CVVA)